-Border crossings here are always time consuming, and it’s especially true at the Tsagaannuur-Taschanta border, where many travelers have reported extremely long waiting time.
+Border crossings here are always time-consuming, and it’s especially true at the Tsagaannuur-Taschanta border, where many travellers have reported extremely long waiting time.

 As expected, it was painfully slow on the Mongolian side, but even worse on the Russian side.
 They were giving a young Kazakh man a hard time because he was unemployed and didn’t speak Russian, from what I understood.

 It took me about four hours to cross the border, and I spent the night in a s**tty motel in Kosh-Agach.

 The following morning, I had a marathon stage of 330 miles to Biysk.
 It was by far the nicest and best-paved road I had ridden in Russia.
 A lot of Russians claim that the Altai is their favourite place in the country, and I can definitely understand why.

 The landscape is wild and beautiful, there are high mountains covered with snow and a lot of small villages with typical Russian wooden homes (Datcha).
 It somehow reminded me of Switzerland!

 When I finally met Max in the hotel he had paid and arranged for me, he hugged me, lifted me from the ground and said, “hello little man!”
 He took me to a nice restaurant with his friends and after eating delicious food, we ended up drinking a bottle of expensive single malt mixed with coke at the back of the hotel…

 He arranged a place in his garage for my bike and asked one of his employees to drive me to the airport in Barnaul, a two-hour ride at 4 am… Legendary Russian hospitality at its best!
 I still can’t believe it!
 Who would do that for a stranger in my country?